MEDITATION METHODS

 Conventional meditation methods often use the breath as a counting measure.

-A very useful meditation idea with breathing is 'being conscious and letting go'.
+A very useful Buddhist meditation idea with breathing is 'being conscious and letting go'.
 There are various ways to combine the breathing with 'being conscious and letting go'.
 The simplest is "conscious i breathe in, letting go i breathe out".

 Use the breathing as a counting measure, and focus on a sequence in the body.
 One breath at each focal point gives us a slow rhythm with enough movement to hold our attention.
 It's practical, it's something slow and peaceful to do.